-Controlled oscillation of the mold generates ripples across the liquid level, but does not present an inherent quality problem, because the liquid near to the mold wall tends to move with the wall.
+Controlled oscillation of the mold generates ripples across the liquid level but does not present an inherent quality problem, because the liquid near the mold wall tends to move with the wall.
 Large, sudden jumps or dips in liquid level are much more serious.

 A sudden jump in local level can cause molten steel to overflow the meniscus.
 In the worst case, the steel can stick to the mold wall and start a sticker breakout.
-Alternatively, a jump in level can cause an irregular extended frozen meniscus shape, or "hook".
+Alternatively, a sudden change in level can cause an irregular extended frozen meniscus shape, or a "hook."
 This defect is discussed in the next section.
-Variations of more than the oscillation stroke over a time interval on the order of one second are the most detrimental.
-Even low frequency variations (period >60s) may cause defects, if the meniscus overflows and the solid slag rim is imprinted on the shell or captured [28].
+Variations of more than the oscillation stroke over a time interval on the order of 1 second are the most detrimental.
+Even low-frequency variations (over periods of more than 60 seconds) may cause defects if the meniscus overflows and the solid slag rim is imprinted on the shell or captured.

-A sudden severe drop in liquid level exposes the inside of the solidifying shell to the mold slag, and also leads to surface depressions.
+A sudden severe drop in liquid level exposes the inside of the solidifying shell to the mold slag and also leads to surface depressions.
 Relaxing the temperature gradient causes cooling and bending of the top of the shell toward the liquid steel.
-When the liquid level rises back, the solidification of new hot solid against this cool solid surface layer leads to even more bending and stresses when the surface layer reheats [29].
-This sequence of events is illustrated on a 20mm long section of shell in the thermal-stress model results in Fig. 11, for a 20-30mm level drop lasting 0.6s [29].
-When liquid steel finally overflows the meniscus to continue with ordinary solidification, a surface depression is left behind, such as shown in Fig. 11.
+When the liquid level rises back, the solidification of new hot solid against this cool, solid surface layer leads to even more bending and stresses when the surface layer reheats.
+This sequence of events is illustrated on a 20-mm-long section of shell in the thermal-stress model results in Figure 11, for a 20- to 30-mm level drop lasting 0.6 second.
+When liquid steel finally overflows the meniscus to continue with ordinary solidification, a surface depression is left behind, such as that shown in Figure 11.

 The microstructural changes and surface depressions associated with level variations are serious because they initiate other quality problems in the final product.
 These problems include surface cracks and segregation.
-Surface cracks allow air to penetrate beneath the steel surface where it forms iron oxide, leading to line defects in the final product.
+Surface cracks allow air to penetrate beneath the steel surface, where it forms iron oxide, leading to line defects in the final product.
 These defects are difficult to distinguish from inclusion-related defects, other than by the simpler composition of their oxides.

-Figure 12 shows the time-variation of the horizontal velocity towards the SEN at the center points between the SEN and the narrowface on the top surface.
-This result was obtained from the transient Large Eddy simulation $^{[3]}$ .
+Figure 12 shows the time variation of the horizontal velocity toward the SEN at the center points between the SEN and the narrowface on the top surface.
+This result was obtained from the transient large eddy simulation.
 The velocity fluctuations are very large - similar to the velocity magnitude.
-Figure 12 shows a strong component with high frequency (e.g. flow velocity drops from $\sim$ 0.4m/s towards the SEN to a velocity in the opposite direction within 0.2s).
+Figure 12 shows a strong component with high frequency (e.g., flow velocity drops from ~0.4 m/second toward the

-Fig. 11.
-Events during a severe, level drop (20 mm for 0.6 sec) which lead to a transverse surface depression [29]
+Events during a severe level drop (20 mm for 0.6 second) that lead to a transverse surface depression. $^{30}$